 Examination of a particular genre (film noir, Hong Kong action movies, Westerns, etc.), director, cinematographer, screenwriter or producer.
 Weekly screenings.
-Prerequisite: permission of the instructor.
+Prerequisite: ENFS 130.

 ENFS 380.
-Honors Thesis.
-1 Credit.
+Honors Thesis. .5-1 Credits.

-Offered Either Fall or Spring; Lecture hours: Varies, Other:3; Repeatable
+Offered Either Fall or Spring; Lecture hours: Varies; Repeatable

 Scholarly or creative honors thesis.
 Students must confer with and submit a proposal to a departmental adviser and to the University Honors Council for approval.
 Prerequisites: senior status and permission of the instructor.